benjaminion/upgrading-ethereum-book/src/book.md

 As for slashing, once again running a majority client could be act of self-harm.
 In the unlikely event that a client implementation has a bug that leads to its validators becoming slashed en-masse, the [correlated slashing penalties](/part2/incentives/slashing#the-correlation-penalty) would be much more severe than if the same thing happened to those running a minority client.

+#### Another view

+Danny Ryan has presented a slightly [different angle](https://blog.ethereum.org/2022/01/31/finalized-no-33/) on client diversity that's insightful:

+> If a single client:
+>  - Does not exceed 66.6%, a fault/bug in a single client cannot be finalized.
+>  - Does not exceed 50%, a fault/bug in a single client’s forkchoice cannot dominate the head of the chain.
+>  - Does not exceed 33.3%, a fault/bug in a single client cannot disrupt finality.

 #### Epilogue

 Let me emphasise that _these scenarios are far from theoretical_.
 It is of existential importance to the Ethereum network that stakers pay attention to the distribution of client software and avoid adding to the share of the majority client.